 - Add to carts

 - Purchase rate

 All these are viewable from within the Attribution dashboard, as well as via downloadable reports.

 All metrics work off a 14-day last touch attribution window, meaning you will be able to attribute actions to a tracking tag as long as the action takes place within 14 days.

 How it Works

 Attribution works by adding a tag to the end of the URL you use to drive customers to Amazon.
-In this sense, it’s very much like Facebook conversion tracking, Amazon Associates tracking, or just about any other kind of affiliate tracking.
+It works a lot like Facebook conversion tracking, Amazon Associates tracking, or just about any other kind of affiliate tracking.

 Once you have an account activated for Amazon Attribution, log in and add any products you want to track on your dashboard.